massplatform/bidsim/README.md

 ```

 NOTE:
-You might run into a strange bug with ADB and certain phones where devices previously authorised appear as unauthorised when running ADB devices.
+You might run into a strange bug with ADB and certain phones where devices previously authorised appear as unauthorised when running the 'ADB devices' command.
-The way I solved an issue that I ran into with Samsung phones was to delete my local keys using the instructions found on here: https://martint86.github.io/refresh-adb-keys/
+The way I solved this issue was to delete my local ADB keys using the instructions found here: https://martint86.github.io/refresh-adb-keys/